MikeSusutZZ/SPACE/README.md

 ** - Metals (M):** Only used to build new things
 ** - Fuel (F):** Used to move ships 1 space in a turn ** - Krystals (K):** Used to build more advanced things, and move ships 2 spaces in one turn

+### The Galactic Map
+The map will show every location in the galaxy.
+Each location has 2 values, Whether it is a:
+- 'P' Planet
+- 'A' Asteroid Field
+- '_' Empty Space
+The second value is what is available to be activated on the planet (regardless of if you have the resources to do so).
+They appear in this priority, overwriting the others below it:
+- '*' Available to harvest
+- '`' Able to build ships
+- '^' Ship available to be used

 ### Actions